Administrator’s Guide, Part 4: Phases of a Passwordless Rollout

 Phase 4: Adopt Passwordless (We are here!)

 Passwordless requires support from both your users’ access devices and your SSO portal or federation system.
-Microsoft, Apple, Google, and other system manufacturers have done an excellent job in rolling out access device support for passwordless, and security key manufacturers like Yubico, Feitian, and SoloKeys can help enable support for passwordless on devices that don’t support it natively.
+Microsoft, Apple, Google, and other system manufacturers have done an excellent job in rolling out access device support for passwordless, and security key manufacturers like Yubico, Feitian, and SoloKeys can help enable support for passwordless authentication on devices that don’t support it natively.
 SSO and federation providers are beginning to bring passwordless solutions online.
 If you’ve done the hard work in Phase 2 to consolidate your authentication workflows into a centralized authentication experience, you may be able to enable passwordless across the majority of your organization by simply switching it on.
 Your existing authentication and authorization policies, device trust, and configured settings should ideally transfer over and take effect right away.

 Phase 5: Optimize Passwordless